DrEmpiricism/Optimize-Offline/README.md

 - Makes multiple changes to both the offline system and registry hives to enhance security, usability and privacy while also improving performance.
 - Checks the health of the image both before and after the script runs to ensure the image retains a healthy status.
 - Detects what System Applications were removed, and further removes any associated drivers or services associated with them.
-- Generates a SetupComplete.cmd script based on System Application removal, to further disable any Scheduled Tasks and the like that are enabled by default during Windows installation.
 - Allows offline removal of default Windows Packages and the disabling of Windows Features.

 ## Script disclaimer ##

 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
-- Properties, features, packages, etc. can and often do change between builds (i.e. RS3 to RS4).
+- Properties, features, packages, etc. can and often do change between builds.
 This means that when optimizing an image, the script may warn of an error during the optimization process that did not occur before or stop the optimization process entirely.

-## About the -Registry parameter ##
+## About the -Registry switch ##

 The -Registry parameter applies an array of entries and values to the image's registry hives designed to further enhance both the security of the default image as well as its usability and aesthetics.
 The script only applies those registry entries and values applicable to the image build being optimized and bypasses those that are unsupported.